smolski/felipesmolskiold/content/publication/2017rap/index.md

 title: "Analysis of the scientific production profile of the journal Brazilian Journal of Public Administration (RAP) in the period 2003-16"
 authors:
 - admin
-- "D Dalcin"
+- D Dalcin
-- "MS Visentini"
+- MS Visentini
-- "J Bamberg"
+- J Bamberg
-- "JS Kern"
+- JS Kern
 date: "2017-12-01T00:00:00"
 doi: "10.1590/0034-761220170046"